davidninow/microsoft-backup-suite/onenote-exporter/README.md

-# OneNote to Evernote/Joplin Exporter
+# OneNote to Evernote/Joplin Exporter (Work In Progress)

 A Python tool to export your entire OneNote notebooks with all attachments (images, audio recordings, PDFs, web links, etc.) for importing into popular note-taking apps like Evernote and Joplin.